Return to HOME

 ★ Dates on this page are sequenced: day-month-year ★

-THIS IS THE TRANSLATION OF THE FOLLOWING SECTION OF LAW NO 4721 (TURKISH CIVIL CODE) AS IT WAS ENACTED ON 22.11.2001 AND THIS SECTION HAD NOT BEEN AMENDED AS OF 11.4.2024 BUT THE TRANSLATION DOES NOT INCORPORATE ANY SUBSEQUENT AMENDMENTS THAT MAY HAVE BEEN MADE.
+THIS IS THE TRANSLATION OF THE FOLLOWING SECTION OF LAW NO 4721 (TURKISH CIVIL CODE) AS IT WAS ENACTED ON 22.11.2001 AND THIS SECTION HAD NOT BEEN AMENDED AS OF 28.6.2024.
+I CEASED WORKING AS A TRANSLATOR ON THIS DATE AND AM NO LONGER CHECKING FOR AMENDMENTS.
+IF YOU FIND THIS TEXT USEFUL, I RECOMMEND THAT YOU MAKE YOUR OWN COPY BECAUSE I MAY DISCONTINUE THIS WEBSITE.

 THE TURKISH CIVIL CODE IS CLOSELY MODELLED ON THE SWISS CIVIL CODE AND THE FOLLOWING SECTION CORRESPONDS TO ARTICLES 181-251 IN THE SWISS CODE, ALTHOUGH THE SHARED SEPARATION OF PROPERTY REGIME IS UNIQUE TO TURKISH LAW.